psema4/littlejs-starter-kit/README.md

 Several flags are available to customize how GameScopes are executed:

 ### Framework Enforced
-* scopedUpdate: If true, a GameScope will only have it's update method called if it is the currently active scope.
+* `scopedUpdate`: If true, a GameScope will only have it's update method called if it is the currently active scope.
 Set to false to keep a scope running in the background.
-* scopedRender: If true, a GameScope will only have it's render method called if it is the currently active scope.
+* `scopedRender`: If true, a GameScope will only have it's render method called if it is the currently active scope.
 Set to false if you want to keep rendering in the background.

 ### Convention

 The following GameScope properties should be checked in your GameScope's `gameUpdate()` handlers:

-* scopedKeyboard: If true, a GameScope should only process keyboard inputs when it is the active scope
+* `scopedKeyboard`: If true, a GameScope should only process keyboard inputs when it is the active scope
-* scopedMouse: If true, a GameScope should only process mouse inputs when it is the active scope (use in `gameUpdate()` handlers)
+* `scopedMouse`: If true, a GameScope should only process mouse inputs when it is the active scope
-* scopedGamepad: If true, a GameScope should only process gamepad inputs when it is the active scope (use in `gameUpdate()` handlers)
+* `scopedGamepad`: If true, a GameScope should only process gamepad inputs when it is the active scope

 ## Initial Setup